ptums/personal-site/db/intro-v2.md

 Hello!
-I'm Peter, the owner and lead developer at Tumulty Web Services.
-I am a software engineer with 10+ years of experience, and I take pride in crafting top-notch software solutions that deliver a fantastic user experience.
+I'm Peter,I am a software engineer with 10+ years of experience, and I take pride in crafting top-notch software solutions that deliver a fantastic user experience.

 I have plenty of experience in full stack development using JavaScript, PHP, and Python.
 However, after realizing my true passion is for developing beautiful and interactive user interfaces, I shifted my focus entirely to front end development.
 I am now dedicated to expanding my capabilities in this area and bringing my expertise to projects that require exceptional user experiences.